cro-ai-league/dolphins-recognition-challenge/README.md

 ## Tutorial

 The easiest way to start and submit your solution is to open the following tutorial on Colaboratory from Google.
-Click the button below to open a tutorial on Google Colaboratory.
+{% include note.html content='Click the button below to open a tutorial on Google Colaboratory.
 Clicking the button will open a Google Collaborative website with a tutorial containing detailed instructions and tips on how to train the model.
-By following the tutorial cell by cell, you will make your first model and participate in the challenge.
+By following the tutorial cell by cell, you will make your first model and participate in the challenge.' %}

 [!["Open In Colab"](https://raw.githubusercontent.com/cro-ai-league/dolphins-recognition-challenge/master/notebooks/images/open_in_colab_button.svg)](https://colab.research.google.com/github/cro-ai-league/dolphins-recognition-challenge/blob/master/notebooks/00_tutorial/DolphinsTutorial.ipynb)